dbrown499/winter-2025-technical-interview-practice/lesson18-two-pointer/README.md

 How could you reverse an array in place in n/2 time?
 Would this be linear or quadratic time?

+To reverse an array in place in O(n/2) time, you would use two pointers: one at the beginning and one at the end of the array.
+Swap the elements at these pointers and move the pointers toward each other until they meet in the middle.

 ## Lecture Content (20 minutes)

 ### Introduction to Two Pointers: